Coffee Sample Roast Identification Test

-In the coffee sample roast identification test of the Q Grader course, students must identify an the optimal roast for coffee cupping.
-This exam is among the most complex of the entire course, since you are limited use only the senses of taste and smell.
-Instructors conduct this cupping exam under red light.
+In the roasted coffee ID test of the Q Grader course, students must identify the optimal roast for coffee cupping.
+This exam is among the most complex of the course since you are limited to using only the senses of taste and smell.
+Instructors conduct this cupping exam under a red light.

 Four of five possible roasts will be presented:

 - Correct.
-Coffee roasted within 8 – 12 minutes and reach an ideal external Agtron color of 58 +/- 1 and internal color of 63 +/- 1.
-This color will be light to medium light brown and little or no chaff will be attached.
+Coffee roasted within 8 – 12 minutes with an ideal external Agtron color of 58 +/- 1 and internal color of 63 +/- 1.
+This color will be light to medium light brown, and little or no chaff will be attached.
 This sample should taste balanced and sweet without noticeable roast defects.

 - Over roasted.
-Coffee will be darker than the correct color range, but have no visible oil on its surface.
-This coffee will taste darker: carbony, ashy and bitter.
+Coffee will be darker than the correct color range but have no visible oil on its surface.
+This coffee will taste darker: carbon, ashy, and bitter.

 - Baked (long roast).
-Coffee will appear to be the correct SCA sample external color, but as the result of a long roast.
-It appear dry and with too dark an internal color.
-Baked roasts tend to taste flat, herbal and woody with little acidity or sweetness.
+Coffee will appear to be the correct SCA sample external color due to a long roast.
+It seems dry and with too dark an internal color.
+Baked roasts taste flat, herbal, and woody with minimal acidity or sweetness.

 - Underdeveloped (short roast).
-Coffee will appear to be the correct SCA sample external color, but will be significantly underdeveloped inside.
-Short roasts have an unbalanced soury, bitter and vegetal flavor.
-This results from the lack of caramelized sugars and browning in the coffee bean interior.
+Coffee will appear to be the correct SCA sample external color but will be significantly underdeveloped inside.
+Quick roasts have an unbalanced soury and a bitter and vegetal flavor.
+This results from the coffee bean interior’s lack of caramelized sugars and browning.

-Note that students must explain the reason -why- you’ve made your selection, so no guessing!
+Note that students must explain why you’ve made your selection, so no guessing!